giongto35/cloud-morph/README.md

 ## Introduction

 CloudMorph is a decentralized cloud gaming/cloud application service.
 It still follows the idea of Cloud Gaming: application is run on remote server, screen and user input are streamed back and forth between clients and server in optimal way.
-In addition, it builds a decentralized network of cloudapp providers and cloudapp consumers, where providers can host their own cloudapp with given toolset and consumers can use any app in the network.
+On top of that, it builds a decentralized network of cloudapp providers and cloudapp consumers, where providers can host their own cloudapp with given toolset and consumers can use any app in the network.

 ## Usecases

+### For Developers
+### For Consumers
-- Experience playing/hosting Cloud Gaming.
-Play app
+- Experience playing/hosting Cloud Gaming on their own.
-- Playable Teaser:Providers can put their apps into the discovery, so anyone can give first try directly.
-Web is the most accessible.
+- Plugable Cloud gaming module: it doesn't need to be a standalone website.
 - Collaborative Gaming: Ex.
 Twitch play pokemon, or http://clouddiablo.com/ .
 For people with less time but still want to finish the game.
+### For Providers
 - Open Source: Try to setup a cloud gaming service on your own.
-- Plugable Cloud gaming module: it doesn't need to be a standalone website, which a
+- Playable Teaser:Providers can put their apps into the discovery, so anyone can give first try directly.
+Web is the most accessible.

 ## User Experience Goal:
 My top goal is to enhance the "User Experience" For both Provider/Consumer: